 Works are judged anonymously on the basis of the author's use of language, originality of subject and writing style.

-Submissions are processed by a two-tiered system of readers and jurors.
+Submissions are processed by a two-tiered system in both languages (English, French) by readers and jurors.

 The initial texts are screened by readers chosen for each category from a group of qualified editors and writers across the country.
 Each text is read by two readers.